Rescue that rusting tank

 We achieved professional results, along with a great deal of satisfaction that the job was done right and will last.

-Tanks a Lot: Part 2 Article taken from Good Old Boat magazine: Volume 2, Number 1, January/February 1999.
+Article from Good Old Boat magazine, January/February 1999.